 It took a little while to get the hang of using the menstrual cup, I won’t go into details, (but you can get more info using menstrual cups here) but there was about 40 minutes where I thought I had ‘lost’ it.
 Scariest 40 minutes of my life…. thank you google.
 But once I got it, and knew how to use it, clean it, etc. then it was amazing.
 It’s even better in Thailand, and SE Asia, because all of the toilets have a bum gun, which I can use to clean the menstrual cup each time.

-I was lucky because so far, it hasn’t leaked, and it’s worked exactly how it should.
-I used it on the diving boat and there were no concerns at all.
-I just went to the marine toilet on the boat, removed it, tipped it out, reinsert, done.
+It is working so far and it hasn’t leaked which is super lucky.
+Using it on the diving boat was super easy.
+Just popped into the marine toilet on the boat, removed it, tipped it out, reinsert, done.
 There was no ‘pressure squeeze’ or anything crazy, even when I went down to 40 metres, or swam upside down.

 The best thing is that once I felt comfortable with it, I would leave it in for about 8 hours (a standard work day), and completely forget about it until I came home and had a shower.
-You can also sleep with it in (unlike a tampon), which makes life easier when you’re used to sleeping in the humidity in Thailand with very loose clothing!
+You can also sleep with it in (unlike a tampon)

 If you haven’t already, then I highly highly highly recommend trying a menstrual cup out.
 It honestly makes your life easier, and of course, saves the environment!
 Win win!